 The Company acquired a 100% interest in the Selinsing Gold Project in 2007 through its 100% owned subsidiary Able Return Sdn.
-Bhd. and since then some deposits across those projects have been developed into a production and have been classified to property, plant and equipment (Note 9(a)).
-Continuing expenditure underneath these deposits ("Selinsing Deep") is recorded against exploration and evaluation with expenditures of \$0.27 million incurred in the current fiscal year.
+Bhd. and since then some deposits across those projects have been placed into a production and have been classified to property, plant and equipment (Note 8(a)) except Selinsing Deep, underneath these deposits.
+Continuing expenditure on Selinsing Deep is recorded against exploration and evaluation with expenditures of \$0.03 million incurred in the year ended June 30, 2018.